Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.88).
+- The Padres have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.

-- Padres pitchers combine to give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- The Padres allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- In his last time out on Monday against the St. Louis Cardinals, the lefty tossed seven scoreless innings while surrendering two hits.
+- The righty's last appearance came on Tuesday against the St. Louis Cardinals, when he tossed six innings, surrendering two earned runs while allowing six hits.

+- The 33-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings in 21 games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.